-Proof of Strong Duality as well as Complementary Slackness and Marginal Value Interpretation.
+Proof of Strong Duality and Complementary Slackness as well as our Marginal Values interpretation of the dual.

 Matrix multiplication This has a refresher on matrix multiplication.
 Matrices and matrix multiplication figure prominently in this course and should be reviewed.
 The examples are for 2x2 and 3x3 matrices but can generalize to multiplying pxq and qxr matrices.
 Change of basis is the key concept we use from your Linear Algebra class.